LA3QMA/TCIMacro/README.md

 * To send free text: type some text in the field and click "TX"

 * If you want a light theme start the program like this: FYNE_THEME=light ./TCIMacro

+Changelog:

+0.0.3
+CW characters like colon [:], semicolon [;] and comma [,] are translated to correct TCI commands.
+WPM command bug fixed.